Ely Place: Commissioners

-In 1842 a local Act of Parliament established a body of commissioners for paving, lighting, watching, cleansing and improving Ely Place and Ely Mews, Holborn, in the County of Middlesex.
-While the commissioners have lost most of their powers to local authorities established under the Metropolis Management Act 1855 and later legislation, they retain their "watching" duties, with a beadle discharging these duties.
+In 1842 a local act of Parliament, the Ely Place and Ely Mews Improvement Act 1842 (5 & 6 Vict. c.xlviii), established a body of commissioners for paving, lighting, watching, cleansing and improving Ely Place and Ely Mews, Holborn, in the County of Middlesex.
+While the commissioners have lost most of their powers to local authorities established under the Metropolis Management Act 1855 (18 & 19 Vict. c.
+120) and later legislation, they retain their "watching" duties, with a beadle discharging these duties.

 Transport

 To the east is Farringdon Road and to the south is Holborn Circus.
 To the north is a gate leading to Bleeding Heart Yard.
 The nearest underground stations are Farringdon to the northeast and Chancery Lane to the west.